FC Copenhagen: From pipe dream to European success

 FC Copenhagen started out by winning the championship in its inaugural season, 1992.
 This, however, turned out to be something of a false start, based as it was on the footballing talent of B1903, one of the two clubs that merged to become FC Copenhagen in 1992, and the reputation of the other club, 15 times Danish champions and the oldest football club on the continent, but languishing outside the highest Danish league by the early nineties, KB.

-The club might thus have seen initial success – they also nearly won the championship the following season – but was, it soon became obvious, a club the lacked continuity, a club without a financial base and a club without a ‘spiritual,’ fan base.
+The club might thus have seen initial success – they also nearly won the championship the following season – but was, it soon became obvious, a club that lacked continuity, a club without a financial base and a club without a ‘spiritual,’ fan base.

 FC Copenhagen basically lacked the stature of a budding class team that was to achieve national and European success that its chairman, former Serie A player and Denmark international, Harald Nielsen, was bragging about.
 A rhetoric that was, Nielsen was later to admit, meant to attract sponsors and was only to become true ten years on.